Justin Turner Player Props: Red Sox vs. Giants

 Giants Pitching Rankings

-- The Giants have the 11th-ranked team ERA across all league pitching staffs (4.02).
+- The Giants have a 4.01 team ERA that ranks 11th among all MLB pitching staffs.

-- Giants pitchers combine to allow the third-fewest home runs in baseball (108 total, one per game).
+- The Giants surrender the third-fewest home runs in baseball (109 total, one per game).

+- Walker (3-0) takes the mound for the Giants in his seventh start of the season.
+He's put together a 2.70 ERA in 33 1/3 innings pitched, with 38 strikeouts.

+- In his last time out on Thursday against the Oakland Athletics, the right-hander went 2 2/3 scoreless innings while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.